 1. Yes, life is tough.
 MS diagnosis is tough.
 Fatigue is tough.
 Overwhelming feelings are tough.
 Tecfidera side effects are tough.
 Future planning is tough.
 Worry is tough.
 Mood Swings are tough.
 Raising a family of 3 kids is tough.
 Work is tough.

 2. Life is great.
 Being alive and breathing is great.
 Taking a nap is great.
 Feelings of peacefulness are great.
 New and improved medicines are great.
 Looking forward to the future is great.
 Enjoying the moment is great.
 Good moods are great.
-Raising a family of 3 kids is
+Raising a family of 3 kids is tough great.
+Having a job is great.

 I guess there will always be a glass half full and a glass half empty approach.
 It really is about perspective.